Sudospective/lunar-template/README.md

 ## Known Issues
 - Extra players are not supported for SM5 (halted for OutFox)
 - AFTs are not perfectly portable (needs significant effort to fix)
-- Shaders are not supported entirely (unfinished implementation)

 ---

 ## To-Do
-1. Implement shaders for NotITG
 1. Look into possible ways to port AFTs 1:1

 ---